21 Best Fishing Vests Of 2023: Recommended By River Guides

 The Fishpond Gore Range Tech Pack is a great performance fly fishing vest.

-Performance fishing vests have lots of added features, lots of functional pockets, quality zippers, tool attachments, a net hook, rod holders, D-rings, and more.
+Performance vests have lots of added features, lots of functional pockets, quality zippers, tool attachments, a net hook, rod holders, D-rings, and more.
 They are also made from lighter-weight materials that dry faster or might even be water-resistant.

-Often the pockets are specifically designed for certain gear that river anglers would use and are field-tested for proper placement and function.
+The pockets are specifically designed for certain gear that river anglers would use and are field-tested for proper placement and function.

 The best performance fly fishing vests on the market are:

-Fishpond Upstream Tech Vest: #1 Best Performance Fishing Vest
+• Fishpond Men’s Upstream Tech Vest

 Vest Backpack Combo